CLI

 Run an MQL query

-stategraph mql query "SELECT r.type, count(*) FROM resources r GROUP BY r.type ORDER BY r.type"
+stategraph mql query "SELECT type, count(*) FROM resources GROUP BY type"

 Get blast radius for a resource